blurringtheboundaries/learning/tone/session-1.md

 Once we have defined a function, we can run it by writing its name followed by parentheses later in the code.

 ## const
-<p>Const is short for constant, which is a piece of information or an object that can be given a name and used later in the program.</p>
+Const is short for constant, which is a piece of information or an object that can be given a name and used later in the program.

 ## argument
-<p>An argument is a piece of information given to a function within parentheses in order to set a parameter.</p>
+An argument is a piece of information given to a function within parentheses in order to set a parameter.